 Merchant accounts can be obtained from your local bank, a third-party Merchant Service Provider (MSP), or an Independent Sales Organization (ISO).
-Collectively speaking, you may often hear them referred to as processors.
-An MSP, ISO, or processor are terms used to describe companies who provide businesses with the products and services needed to accept credit cards, provide business-boosting software, and process payments via an integrated merchant services provider in one simple monthly package.
+Collectively speaking, you may often hear them referred to as processors or merchant services.
+Technological advancements have streamlined this process.
+More and more independent entrepreneurs are choosing cloud-based POS systems that accept credit cards, provide business-boosting software, and process payments via an integrated merchant services provider in one simple monthly package.

 How to Select a Merchant Service Provider

 We mentioned that merchant accounts can be obtained from your local bank or a third-party provider such as an ISO and MSP.
-We suggest going with an ISO or MSP because when it comes to credit cards, you need a ‘service provider.’
+We suggest going with an ISO or MSP because when it comes to credit cards, you need a service provider that actually provides service.

 Your business doesn’t have banker’s hours; it’s not 9 – 5.
 Also, you don’t just need a bank to help you run your business.
 You need business management tools and an account provider that will have your back when you run into an issue.
 Besides the level of support, here are a few other things to consider as you go through the vetting process.